-Peace in a multi-cat home isn’t luck—it’s layout.
-Cats are territorial, but they’re also brilliant negotiators when the home’s geography gives them choices: two ways in and out, duplicate resources, and no single chokepoint everyone must cross.
-This plan shows how to set that up in any space, from a studio to a two-story house, using simple moves that reduce tension and prevent litter-box mishaps.
+Peace in a multi-cat home isn’t luck — it’s layout.
+Cats are territorial, yes, but they’re also surprisingly good at “sharing” when the home’s geography gives them choices: two ways in and out, duplicate resources, and no single chokepoint everyone must cross.

 1) Why conflicts pop up in multi-cat homes